Rethinking and Improving Natural Language Generation with Layer-Wise Multi-View Decoding: Introduction

-\IEEEPARstart{I}{n} recent years, encoder-decoder based models \cite{Bahdanau2015seq2seq,Vaswani2017transformer,Xu2015Show} have become the fundamental instrument for sequence-to-sequence learning, especially in tasks that involve natural language.
+In recent years, encoder-decoder based models \cite{Bahdanau2015seq2seq,Vaswani2017transformer,Xu2015Show} have become the fundamental instrument for sequence-to-sequence learning, especially in tasks that involve natural language.
 The attention mechanism \cite{Luong2015Effective,Bahdanau2015seq2seq} proves essential for the encoder-decoder based models to efficiently draw useful source information from the encoder.

 As illustrated in Figure~\ref{fig:compare}, for those representations output by different encoder layers, the common practice for the decoder is to draw information only from the last encoder layer, which is regarded as a global and comprehensive view of the source sequence but short of precise and finer details.
 The impact of such architectural choice is demonstrated in Table~\ref{tab:examples}.
 For this German-to-English translation example, the target sentence generated by the system reveals two common shortcomings in neural sequence-to-sequence models: 1) the generated text is unfaithful to the source (e.g., \textit{three} compared to \textit{dreizehn ``thirteen''}); and 2) repeated texts are generated (e.g., \textit{at the age of three}) \cite{see2017Point}.
 They can both be attributed to the lack of detailed and accurate information.